HungryHowies/Zitadel-with-Nextcloud/README.md

 ## PHP

 Install PHP 8.2 on Ubuntu 22.04.
-By defualt Ubuntu does not install the correct verion of PHP needed so this section is a How-To.
+By default, Ubuntu does not install the correct version of PHP needed so this section is a How-To.

 Adding the official PHP repository on Ubuntu.

 ```
-apt-get install software-properties-common
+apt-get install software-properties-common.
 ```
 ```
 sudo add-apt-repository ppa:ondrej/php